Energy H-1B Sponsorship Jobs in West Virginia

 Get Access To All Jobs

-Job Roles in Energy in West Virginia
+H-1B Energy Job Roles in West Virginia

-Manufacturing Operations37 jobs
+Manufacturing Operations10 jobs

-Engineering (Non-Software)25 jobs
+Engineering (Non-Software)9 jobs

-Specialized Engineering18 jobs
+Specialized Engineering6 jobs

-Industrial & Manufacturing Engineering17 jobs
+Industrial & Manufacturing Engineering3 jobs

-Project Management14 jobs
+Project & Program Management3 jobs

-See all 111+ Energy West Virginia jobs
+See all Energy H-1B Jobs in West Virginia

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Energy West Virginia roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which energy companies sponsor H-1B visas in West Virginia?

-The most active H-1B sponsors in West Virginia's energy sector include Appalachian Power (an AEP subsidiary), EQT Corporation, and FirstEnergy subsidiaries operating in the state.
+The most active H-1B visa sponsors in West Virginia's energy sector include Appalachian Power (an AEP subsidiary), EQT Corporation, and FirstEnergy subsidiaries operating in the state.
 Larger multinationals with West Virginia operations, such as Dominion Energy and Halliburton, also have H-1B sponsorship track records.
 Sponsorship activity is most consistent at companies with established engineering and technical workforce pipelines rather than smaller regional operators.

 Which cities in West Virginia have the most energy H-1B sponsorship jobs?